ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 2. C initiates the EDHOC protocol and includes the access token as External Authorization Data (EAD), see {{Section 3.8 of I-D.ietf-lake-edhoc}}.
 In this case the access token is validated in parallel with the EDHOC session.
 This option cannot be used for the update of access rights only.

 When running the EDHOC protocol, C uses the authentication credential of RS specified by AS together with the access token, while RS uses the authentication credential of C bound to and specified within the access token.
-If C and RS complete the EDHOC execution successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
-Also, RS associates the two used authentication credentials and the completed EDHOC execution with the derived Security Context.
+If C and RS complete the EDHOC session successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
+Also, RS associates the two used authentication credentials and the completed EDHOC session with the derived Security Context.
 The latter is in turn associated with the access token and the access rights of C specified therein.

 From then on, C effectively gains authorized and secure access to protected resources on RS with the established OSCORE Security Context, for as long as the access token is valid.
 The Security Context is discarded when an access token (whether the same or a different one) is used to successfully derive a new Security Context for C.